Visas for Italy

-Citizens of the European Union (EU), the European Free Trade Association (EFTA), and those from a designated list of countries drawn up by the Italian government are afforded visa-free entry into Italy and the right to a 90-day stay.
-This list includes Canada, New Zealand, Australia and the USA, but does not include India or South Africa, among others.
+Citizens of the European Union (EU), the European Free Trade Association (EFTA) and those from a designated list of countries drawn up by the Italian government are afforded visa-free entry into Italy for varying periods of time.
+This list includes Canada, Japan and New Zealand amongst other countries.

 Citizens of countries not appearing on the visa-free list must apply for a Schengen visa to gain entry into Italy for tourism or business purposes.

 There are several types of visas for Italy.
 The main types are the Uniform Schengen Visa (USV), the Limited Territorial Validity (LTV) visas and National Visas (NV).

 The Uniform Schengen Visa (USV), or type C, is a short-term visa that is valid for up to 90 days and allows for travel to Italy and other Schengen states.

 The LTV, however, limits travel to the specified Schengen country (in this case Italy).
 Expats with the LTV are only able to travel within Italy or any other Schengen states that are specifically mentioned in terms of the visa application and agreement.